elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ax.set_xlabel('Time [s]')
 ax.set_ylabel('Signal amplitude')
 ```

+[^discrete]: The Discrete Fourier Transform operates on sampled data,
+             in contrast to the standard Fourier Transform which is
+             defined for continuous functions.

 But, you can equivalently think of it as an repeating signal of
 *frequency* 10 Hertz (it repeats once every $1/10$ seconds—a length of